 Jo Douglass is a specialist physician with clinical and research interests in Asthma and Allergic disease.
-She is currently Head of the Department of Clinical Immunology and Allergy at the Royal Melbourne Hospital and an Honorary Clinical Professor at the University of Melbourne.
+She is currently appointed as a specialist physician and Director of Research at the Royal Melbourne Hospital.
+She is also a Professor of Medicine at the University of Melbourne.

-She see adults and adolescents 12 years or older in the practice.
+She sees adults and adolescents 12 years or older in the practice.

 Jo also has active community roles.
 She is married, the mother of two teenagers and enjoys walking her dog, cooking and horse riding - when she can find the time!